Welcome to Sussex Parish Churches

 I started research in 1975 and have continued, with one longish gap, ever since.
 During this time, each church has been visited at least twice.
 There is a wide range of literature about many churches and the items I have used are noted under each church.

-There are well over 400 Anglican parish churches, ranging in date from, at the earliest, the Eighth Century to the present.
+There are over 500 Anglican parish churches, ranging in date from, at the earliest, the Eighth Century to the present.
 The precise quantity depends on whether you include chapelries within a larger parish and churches no longer in use or demolished.
 The aim of this website is to include as many as possible, though demolished and disused churches may be covered in less detail.

 Most mediaeval churches show architectural features distinctive to the area and those built in the Nineteenth Century include some of the finest in the country, especially in the towns on the coast.

 Also included are notes on those who worked on the churches, as architects or designers of fittings and stained glass.
 Though not many names are known earlier than about 1800, the aim has been to include all those who can be identified as having worked on one or more Sussex church.
-They can be accessed under either by using the ARCHITECTS AND ARTISTS links above or by the link provided from each entry for a church (Please note: due to the issues we have had many of the links are broken.
-I am working my way through fixing these – please bear with me) .
+They can be accessed under either by using the ARCHITECTS AND ARTISTS links above or by the link provided from each entry for a church.

 The description of each church covers its architectural development and what can be found out about its fittings and stained glass.
 Plate is excluded as it is hardly ever on display; so are organs and bells, unless they have a direct bearing on the development of the church.
 Churches, mostly mediaeval, that have a complex development are preceded by brief summaries.
 Depending on what you need to know, these may be helpful.